Nooberieno/DnD-Homebrew/content/classes-subclasses/fighter.md

 By 7th level, your physical training allows you to withstand incredible punishment and perform superhuman feats.

-1. Whenever a creature of your size or smaller targets you with a melee weapon attack, you can use your reaction to push it away.
+Whenever a creature of your size or smaller targets you with a melee weapon attack, you can use your reaction to push it away.
 The creature that attacked you must succeed on a Strength saving throw or be pushed 5 feet away from you.
 You can use this feature a number of times equal to your Strength Modifier and regain all uses upon finishing a long rest

-2. When you make an unarmed strike, you can choose to deal 1d6 + your Strength modifier in damage, or 1d8 + your Strength modifier if you are wielding no weapons and not wearing armor.
+When you make an unarmed strike, you deal 1d6 bludgeoning damage, or 1d6 + your Strength modifier if you are wielding no weapons and not wearing armor.

 {% end %}